 CERTAIN RESPONSIBILITIES OF GE

-3.1 GE shall, in conjunction with CCSI, undertake and exert commercially reasonable efforts to successfully complete the Milestones described in 4.1 and 4.2, including to successfully complete Milestones 1, 2, 3 and 4 by their respective completion dates.
+3.1 GE shall, in conjunction with CCSI, undertake and exert commercially reasonable efforts to successfully complete the Milestones described in Exhibits 4.1 and 4.2, including to successfully complete Milestones 1, 2, 3 and 4 by their respective completion dates.

 3.2 GE shall secure for itself and West LB all licenses and other intellectual property rights, assistance and cooperation required to be obtained from CCSI and others to successfully complete the Milestones described in Exhibits 4.1 and 4.2, including, as required to successfully complete Milestones 1, 2, 3 and 4 by their respective completion dates.